Homepage of the site 'What to do with your life?'

 What is a good friend?

-A fake friend is someone with whom you maintain a relationship whose main objective is 'networking'.
-Fake friends are very useful for succeeding in life, and they are characterized by:
+A fake friend is someone with whom one maintains a relationship whose main objective is 'building a network'.
+Fake friends are very useful for achieving success in life, and are characterized by:

 •